Workshop Resources Fall 2020

 - Four Take Home Makerspaces for Under $100

-- New micro:bit coming November 2020.
-Same price, more features including on board speaker and mic.
+- New micro:bit released November 2020.
+Same price, more features including on board speaker and microphone.

 These activities designed for MicroWorlds EX should be applicable to other programming environments, like Turtle Art, Scratch, Snap!, and especially Lynx.
 If you translate any of these activities for other languages, please let me know!

 - Old-fashioned Quilt Making in an Online Collaborative Setting – Use MicroWorlds EX in this simple open-ended creativity project.
 (2007)

 - Making Aboriginal Dreamtime Designs with MicroWorlds – An interdisciplinary project (2000)